Robert E. Smylie

 Robert Eben Smylie (October 31, 1914 – July 17, 2004) was an American politician and attorney from Idaho.
-A member of the Idaho Republican Party, he served as the 24th governor of Idaho for twelve years, from 1955 to 1967.
+Smylie, who is a member of the Idaho Republican Party, served as the 24th governor of Idaho for twelve years, from 1955 to 1967.
 He was the first Governor of Idaho who was born in the 20th century.
+Smylie is Idaho’s third longest governor, with a tenure only one week shorter than future governor Butch Otter.

+In the 1966 election, Smylie was defeated in the Republican primary by Idaho State Senator Donald W. Samuelson, who would serve only one term before being defeated in 1970 by Cecil Andrus.

 Early life and education

 Born in Marcus, Iowa, Smylie graduated from high school in Cresco in 1932 at the height of the Great Depression.
 Offered a place to live by an uncle, in 1934, he moved to Idaho to attend the College of Idaho in Caldwell.
 During the school year, he participated in speech and debate, the yearbook, football, and student government, and received a scholarship from the National Youth Administration for working as a secretary for the Department of Philosophy and Religion.
-At The College of Idaho, Smylie studied Political Science and developed his initial interests in current events—attending a political rally for John Hamilton, Franklin D. Roosevelt's republican opponent for the US Presidency in 1936, attending Roosevelt's visit to The College of Idaho in 1937, and competing in debate and oratory events at the Pi Kappa Delta National Tournament at Washburn University in Topeka, KS in 1938, the year of his graduation.
+At the College of Idaho, Smylie studied political science and developed his initial interests in current events—attending a political rally for John Hamilton, chairman of the Republican National Committee during Alf Landon’s campaign against Franklin D. Roosevelt's reelection for the US presidency in 1936, attending Roosevelt's visit to the College of Idaho in 1937, and competing in debate and oratory events at the Pi Kappa Delta National Tournament at Washburn University in Topeka, KS in 1938, the year of his graduation.
 During his college years, Smylie concluded that hitchhiking was "a thoroughly respectable manner of travel," and would hitchhike back to Iowa in the summers.